Spread the Word

 At the end of the day, it’s your program.
 Each incentive program should require concise qualifications that eradicate falsely approved claims, human error, disputed invoices and overpayment in order to eliminate price erosion.
 Each program should also be unique in that it may require stricter qualifications for ‘sexier’ discounts.

-Personalize your program based on your ‘preferred’ eligible channel partners, the type(s) of product, minimum or maximum quantity of inventory sold, set thresholds for volume incentive discounts, add linear rate per unit price % differential or total net % price differential.
-The CMR Ship and Debit details real-time reporting so that you can make necessary adjustments, forgo a particular requirement or add additional stipulations.
+Personalize your program based on your ‘preferred’ eligible channel partners, the type(s) of product, the minimum or maximum quantity of inventory sold, set thresholds for volume incentive discounts, add linear rate per unit price % differential or total net % price differential.
+The CMR Ship and Debit detail real-time reporting so that you can make necessary adjustments, forgo a particular requirement or add additional stipulations.

 5.)
 Exclusive or Stacked

 Here is where many claim program administrators struggle.
 Stacking discounted claims, or submitting multiple claims together, provides channel partners with a singular credited price based on calculating individual programs simultaneously.
 In most cases, your rebate program will usually remain exclusive to one ‘agreed’ discount as this process simplifies regulations for both you and your channel partners.
-Although stacking comes with its certain pitfalls, the rewards can be extremely beneficial—providing flexible options for channel partners to explore while gain unique monetary advantages (which competitors may not offer).
+Although stacking comes with its certain pitfalls, the rewards can be extremely beneficial—providing flexible options for channel partners to explore while gaining unique monetary advantages (which competitors may not offer).

 But how you choose to discount your stacked programs is contingent to your own guidelines:

 - Can the discount be stacked with other discounts?